LaurentInSeattle/Lyt.Avalonia.AstroPic/README.md

 # Last Improvements...

+- Upgraded to .Net 10
 - Now showing translated image title and descriptions.
 - Image information overlay
 - Localization for additional languages using this translation tool: https://github.com/LaurentInSeattle/Lyt.Avalonia.Translator
-- The localization tool has been integrated in the Visual Studio 2022 build as a "pre-build event".
+- The localization tool has been integrated in the Visual Studio 2026 build as a "pre-build event".

 <p align="left"><img src="AstroPicCollectionScreenshot.png" height="500"/>

 # Given up, On hold:

 - Mac OS support.
 (No machine for testing.)
 - Autostart: Tired to struggle with account security and permissions

+# Settings
 <p align="left"><img src="AstroPicSettingsScreenshot.png" height="500"/>

 # Build your own...